House advances effort to censure Rashida Tlaib over her rhetoric about the Israel-Hamas war

 WASHINGTON — (AP) — The House is headed for a showdown vote Wednesday on whether to punish Democratic Rep. Rashida Tlaib of Michigan — the only Palestinian American in Congress — for her rhetoric about the Israel-Hamas war.

-A vote on whether to censure Tlaib, a punishment one step below expulsion from the House, advanced Tuesday in a procedural vote.
-Republican Rep. Rich McCormick of Georgia proposed the censure resolution in response to what he calls Tlaib's promotion of antisemitic rhetoric.
+A vote to move forward on censuring Tlaib, a punishment one step below expulsion from the House, advanced Tuesday in a procedural vote.
+Republican Rep. Rich McCormick of Georgia proposed the measure in response to what he called Tlaib's promotion of antisemitic rhetoric.

-“It’s a shame my colleagues are more focused on silencing me than they are on saving lives, as the death toll in Gaza surpasses 10,000,” Tlaib said in a statement.
-“Many of them have shown me that Palestinian lives simply do not matter to them, but I still do not police their rhetoric or actions.”
+“Rep. Tlaib has levied unbelievable falsehoods about our greatest ally, Israel, and the attack on October 7,” McCormick said.

+Debate on the censure resolution was emotional and intense.
+With other Democrats standing by her side, Tlaib defended her stance and accused Republicans of trying to silence differing views about the decades-long conflict in the Middle East.

+“I will not be silenced and I will not let you distort my words,” Tlaib said, adding that her criticism of the Jewish state has always been directed toward its government and its leadership under Prime Minister Benjamin Netanyahu.

+“It is important to separate people and government," she said.
+“The idea that criticizing the government of Israel is antisemitic sets a very dangerous precedent.
+And it’s been used to silence diverse voices speaking up for human rights across our nation.”

-The censure push sets the stage for a dramatic vote on the House floor amid the political tensions over the ongoing, deadly Israel-Hamas war.
-While the majority of both parties have historically stood firmly on the side of Israel, divisions have emerged in the Democratic Party since the outbreak of the war.
+The censure push sets the stage for a dramatic vote on the House floor amid political tensions over the ongoing, deadly Israel-Hamas war.
+While the majority of both parties have historically stood firmly on the side of Israel, divisions have emerged in the Democratic Party about the American response.

-Some on the left have criticized President Joe Biden’s stance and urged him to put conditions on U.S. support for Israel as their aggressive military campaign drives the Palestinian death toll higher by the day.
+Some on the left have criticized President Joe Biden’s stance and urged him to put conditions on U.S. support for Israel as its aggressive military campaign drives the Palestinian death toll higher by the day.
+But the outcome of the vote Wednesday remains uncertain as many of Tlaib's Democratic colleagues have become conflicted about her recent comments, especially surrounding a slogan she used that is widely seen as calling for the eradication of Israel.

+Rep. Brad Schneider, D-Ill., the lone Democrat to vote with Republicans to advance the censure resolution, said he believed it was important to debate the slogan “from the river to the sea."

+“It is nothing else but the call for the destruction of Israel and murder of Jews,” he said.
+“I will always defend the right to free speech.
+Tlaib has the right to say whatever she wants."

 While the vote against Tlaib will take place against an extraordinary backdrop, the push to censure her is part of a growing pattern in the House.